This information explains how integrative medicine therapies can help reduce the symptoms and side effects of cancer and cancer treatment.

-- Notice how your body feels, starting from the top of your head and moving down slowly to the tip of your toes.
+- Notice how your body feels.
+Start from the top of your head and move down slowly to the tip of your toes.

 - Relax each part of your body, one part at a time.

-In music therapy, music is used to help with your physical, emotional, cognitive, and social needs.
+In music therapy, music is used to help with your physical, emotional, cognitive (thinking), and social needs.
 It can help reduce symptoms like stress, anxiety, and pain after surgery.

-At the Integrative Medicine Service, you can listen to or perform music while trained therapists guide you.
+At the Integrative Medicine Service, you can listen to or play music while trained therapists guide you.
 You can also listen to music in a quiet place with a recording that brings you peace and joy.
-We offer music therapy for inpatients.
-If you’re an inpatient, you can ask your doctor or nurse for a referral.

 Herbs and Dietary Supplements

-- Ask your doctor or a doctor in the Integrative Medicine Service about whether you can continue taking an herb or supplement during your treatment.
-Some herbs or supplements may interfere with these treatments.
-For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+Ask your healthcare provider or a doctor in the Integrative Medicine Service if you can keep taking an herb or supplement during your treatment.
+Some herbs or supplements may affect your treatment.

-- Don’t give herbs or supplements to children without asking their doctor first.
+- Do not give herbs or supplements to children without asking their doctor first.

-- Don’t take herbs or supplements if you’re pregnant or breastfeeding, unless your doctor tells you that it’s safe.
+- Do not take herbs or supplements if you’re pregnant or breastfeeding unless your doctor tells you it’s safe.

 - Herbs and dietary supplements can have their own side effects.

-While you may receive tips from your friends, family, and the Internet about taking herbs and supplements, they may be wrong or may not apply to your situation.
-Talk with your doctor before taking any herbs or supplements.
+While you may get tips from your friends, family, and the internet about taking herbs and supplements, they may be wrong or wrong for you.
+Talk with your healthcare provider before taking any herbs or supplements.